Duke trio shares $1 million award to understand genetic roots of Parkinson’s disease

 Duke Department of Cell Biology

 Cell Biology is one of the eight basic science Departments of Duke Medical Center.
 Faculty of our Department are internationally recognized for their research, which excels in basic biomedical research at the cellular, molecular, structural, and organismal level.
-Another important mission of the Department is to prepare graduate students, postdoctoral fellows, and medical students for successful and rewarding careers in academic, clinical, and non-academic settings.
+Equally important to the mission of the Department is preparing our graduate students, postdoctoral fellows, and medical students for successful and rewarding careers in academic, clinical, and non-academic settings.
 Members of Cell Biology work together to generate a supportive, enthusiastic, and diverse environment that fosters the innovative and creative ideas that drives our science.
 Learn more....

 (click on calendar for Events)